ExpediaGroup/graphql-kotlin/website/docs/schema-generator/federation/type-resolution.md

 :::note
 this suspend implementation relies on the same coroutine scope propagation as the default `FunctionDataFetcher`.
 See [asynchronous models documentation](../execution/async-models.md) for additional details.
-Additionally you can also use `FederatedTypePromiseResolver` which is compatible with `DataLoader`'s async model given that returns a `CompletableFuture`, that way you get advantage of batching and deduplication of transactions to downstream.
+Additionally, you can also use `FederatedTypePromiseResolver` which is compatible with `DataLoader`'s async model given that returns a `CompletableFuture`, that way you get advantage of batching and deduplication of transactions to downstream.
 :::